pds-it

 • Short presentations & feedback round

-Requirement: Basic knowledge of programming in Python is an advantage
+Basic knowledge of Python programming is a plus

 Additional info: